SerenaPaley/Strive/README.md

 ***Refactoring***

 - Reduce duplication in the StriveGUI class for buttons by making them implement an interface
-- Remove the association from StriveApp to goal since StriveApp already has an instance of JsonReader which has a Goal
+- Remove the association from StriveApp to Goal since StriveApp already has an instance of JsonReader which has a Goal